railsware/mailtrap-php/src/Bridge/Laravel/README.md

 ```

 ### Send Template Email
-To send 'Template Email', you should use the native library and its methods,
+To send using Mailtrap Email Template, you should use the native library and its methods,
 as mail transport validation does not allow you to send emails without ‘html’ or ‘text’.

 Add CLI command